TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 ---
 title: HTML Forms Best Practices
 slug: html-forms-best-practices
-date: 2024-03-02
+date: 02/03/2024
-excerpt: Learn how to create effective, accessible, and user-friendly forms with HTML.
+excerpt: Create usable and accessible HTML forms with these best practices.
 coverImage: https://picsum.photos/800/400?random=7
 author: Tamara Joniec
 ---

 # HTML Forms Best Practices: Make Forms Less of a Headache

-We all know forms can be a pain, but they’re also a crucial part of your site.
-Get them right, and users will breeze through like it’s no big deal.
-Get them wrong, and you’ve got a recipe for frustration (and probably a couple of abandoned carts).
-Let’s make your forms shine with some best practices.
+We all know forms can be a pain, but they're also a crucial part of your site.
+Get them right, and users will breeze through like it's no big deal.
+Get them wrong, and you've got a recipe for frustration (and probably a couple of abandoned carts).
+Let's make your forms shine with some best practices.

 ---